hepesu/LineRelifer/README.md

 * Input should have white background and black lines.
 * Prefered stroke width is 1 to 3 px (AA or NoAA).
 * Memory cost for HD image is heavy, make sure computer has enough memory (>8 GB).
+* It can work as post-processing tool for LineDistiller.

 ## Further Work
 * Better network structure and more styles.